kocheck/Graphium/README.md

   - **Wall Tool**: Draw vision-blocking walls (invisible to players, dashed red in DM view).
 - **Fog of War System**:
   - **Dynamic Vision**: PC tokens reveal areas based on configurable vision radius (darkvision support).
+  - **Blurred Aesthetic**: Unseen areas are blurred and darkened rather than hidden by a solid black overlay, preserving context while obscuring details.
   - **Wall Occlusion**: Walls block line of sight using real-time raycasting algorithm.
   - **Token Inspector**: Edit token properties (name, type, vision radius) in DM view.
 - **Persistence**: Save your entire session to a `.hyle` file (a compressed ZIP archive of your scene and assets) and load it back instantly.